 The inaugural exhibition of The Climate Museum in New York City has brought art and science together in an effort to expand public understanding of climate change.

 “In Human Time” explores the intersections of polar ice, timescales, and human perception.
 Installed at the Sheila C. Johnson Design Center at the Parsons School of Design (the museum is looking for a permanent home), the exhibit is divided into two parts.
-The first of which (December 20 – January 15) displayed the work of Zaria Forman.
-Her large-scale image, Whale Bay, Antarctica No. 4, depicts calved glacial ice grounded in shallow water.
-It could easily be mistaken for a photograph captured in an instant.
+The first of which (December 20 – January 15) displayed Zaria Forman’s large-scale image, Whale Bay, Antarctica No. 4.
+Depicting calved glacial ice grounded in shallow water, it could easily be mistaken for a photograph captured in an instant.
 However, a time-lapse video alongside the piece reveals it to be a pastel drawing created by hand over many weeks.

 Ice Cores.
 Credit: Peggy Weil